For entry from September 2021

-For 'In-Year' applications (i.e. applying to join the school in the middle of the academic year) and nursery applications please contact Croydon Council who administers ‘in-year’ applications.
+For 'In-Year' applications (i.e. applying to join the school in the middle of the academic year) please contact Croydon Council who administers ‘in-year’ applications.
 An ‘in-year’ admissions form will need to be completed and this is found on the council’s website.

 10. Late applications

 All applications received by the Local Authority after the deadline will be considered to be late applications.
 These will be considered after those received on time.
 If all available places are allocated to children whose applications were received on time, parents/carers who have made a late application may request that their child is placed on the school’s waiting list.